fredrikarvasarbetsformedlingen/odoodev/widgets/field_widgets.rst

 Field Widgets
 =======

 Each field type is displayed in the form with the appropriate default widget.
-But additional alternative widgets are available to be used.<br>
+But additional alternative widgets are available to be used.

-For text fields, we have the following widgets: email is used to make the email text an actionable "mail-to" address. url is used to format the text as a clickable URL. html is used to render the text as HTML content; in edit mode, it features a WYSIWYG editor to allow for the formatting of the content without the need for using the HTML syntax.
+For text fields, we have the following widgets:

+  • **email** is used to make the email text an actionable "mail-to" address.
+  • **url** is used to format the text as a clickable URL.
+  • **html** is used to render the text as HTML content; in edit mode, it features a WYSIWYG editor to allow for the formatting of the content without the need for using the HTML syntax.

 For numeric fields, we have the following widgets: handle is specifically designed for sequence fields in list views and displays a handle that allows you to drag lines to a custom order.